-Home to 83 museums (including the fifth largest museum in the world), it’s safe to say there’s no shortage of great museums in New York City to choose from.
+Home to more than 83 museums (including the fifth largest museum in the world), there’s no shortage of great museums in New York City to choose from.

-Picking the right one to visit during your time in NYC can feel overwhelming, but that’s where I come in.
+The challenge?
+Choosing which ones to visit can feel overwhelming, but that’s where I come in.

-But in a sea of options, it’s nice to have some advice — so allow me to share the NYC museums you simply can’t miss during your first visit.
-If helpful, I’ll also add some museums you should check out if you have extra time.
+In a sea of options, it’s nice to have some advice — so allow me to share the NYC museums you simply can’t miss during your first visit.

 Must see at the MET: Washington Crossing the Delaware, The Temple of Dendur, Vincent van Gogh’s Self Portrait with a Straw Hat and Monet’s Bridge over a Pond of Water Lilies.